 - Initiates cross-sector outreach in an effort to develop partnerships, address dependency issues, forge resiliency strategies and standards, and coordinate, wherever possible, mutually beneficial messaging.

-Vice Chair: Donald Schumacher, Superintendent of Operations, Connecticut Water Company
+Chair: Donald Schumacher, Superintendent of Operations, Connecticut Water Company

 Joe Gysel, President, EPCOR Water (USA) Inc.

 Kirk Michael, Chief Financial Officer, SouthWest Water Company

 Daniel Schuller, Executive Vice President and Chief Financial Officer, Aqua America

 Kendra Rose, Compliance and Safety Coordinator, Utilities, Inc.

 Nicholas Santillo, Vice President, Chief Digital Infrastructure & Security, American Water

 James Wollbrinck, Manager of Security and Business Resiliency, San Jose Water Company